-And with the backing of an ATS, the days of spreadsheets, an inbox filled with applications and a list of confusing subfolders to separate your different vacancies are over.
+The days of spreadsheets, an inbox filled with applications, and a list of confusing subfolders to separate your different vacancies are over!
 An ATS gets rid of all that laborious time wasting and easily sorts every step of the recruitment process into stages for you.

 What is a hiring pipeline?

-A hiring pipeline refers to the stages that each candidate follows from application through to either being made a job offer or being declined.
+A hiring pipeline is the overview of stages that each candidate follows.
+It extends from application through to offer or rejection.
 It covers all of the different stages of the hiring process for each vacancy.
 Because of inherent differences between vacancies, screening, interview, and assessment procedures will differ.

 In general, all vacancies have an application, screening, and interview process.
 However, depending on the level of the job or skills required, you might need to add a number of interviews into the process, or skills or personality assessments.

 If you’re trying to keep track of your hiring pipeline by using spreadsheets, it’s easy to see how quickly you can lose track, especially if you’re working with a hiring team.
 An ATS allows you to track the progress of each vacancy, step by step, in real time via your dashboard.